Corbanw/Rift-Browser/CONTRIBUTING.md

-# Contributing to Rift Browser
+# Contributing to Velox Browser

-Thank you for your interest in contributing to Rift Browser!
+Thank you for your interest in contributing to Velox Browser!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute